cococov/rom-price-scraping/README.md

-# Price scraping fro Ragnarok Mobile
+# Price scraping for Ragnarok Mobile

 A price scraping for Ragnarok Mobile.